-The series runs every 3rd Thuesday of the month.
-During each 1 hour event you will have the opportunity to hear a 15 minute research talk from talented researchers across the ScotCHEM network.
+The series runs every 3rd Tuesday of the month.
+During each 1 hour event you will have the opportunity to hear a 15-minute research talk from talented researchers across the ScotCHEM network.
 The plenary talks (35min) will focus either on:

 - 20/10/20 Mr Maciej Kucharski (University of Edinburgh – Kinetics and Mechanism of Pd(II) X→OH Anion Metathesis in the Suzuki-Miyaura Reaction) and Dr Marc Reid (University of Bristol – Kinetics, Safety, Psychology…Oh My!)

 - 15/09/20 Dr Andrew Parrott (University of Strathclyde – abstract) and Ms Marwa El Yaagoubi (University of Strathclyde – abstract)

 - 18/08/2020 Dr Hessam Mehr (University of Glasgow – abstract) and Ms Rebecca Rae (University of Edinburgh – abstract)

 - 21/07/2020 Dr Magdalene Chong (University of Strathclyde – abstract) and Dr Helen Smith (NPI manager – Sterling Pharma Solutions)

 If you are interested in presenting your research at the national level we invite you to submit an abstract.
 These will be assessed by our organising committee and you will be notified of the outcome promptly.
 We welcome submissions for 15 min or 35 min research talks.